23013357/19CS301Module8/README.md

 EX: 8.d program to square all the even numbers and cube all odd numbers from a list of integers
 ### Aim: To Develop a python program to square all the even numbers and cube all odd numbers from a list of integers.
-Get the starting and ending range to create a list.
+Get the starting and ending range to create a list

 ### Algorithm: